stephenhu/antilles/README.md

 # antilles
-framework for creating decentralized and detached social applications

-## use case
-i want to share photos with only my immediate family, there should a different one for friends and colleagues. data should not be stored in a centralized location.
+framework for creating decentralized and detached social applications.  data is stored on a private shared ledger in a secure and immutable manner. there is no requirement or a crypto-coin wallet to join, though this maybe an option to transact in the future, but it is not a requirement.